Scalable symmetric Tucker tensor decomposition: Introduction

 \section{Introduction}

-Tensor decompositions \cite{KB09} give powerful tools to represent and compress higher-order arrays.
-In this work, we focus on the \emph{symmetric rank-$r$ Tucker decomposition} \cite{T66}.
-Applied to a $d$-th order symmetric tensor of size $n \times \ldots \times n$, it expresses the input using a symmetric core tensor $\tC\in\Real^{r \times \dots \times r}$ $(r \ll n)$ and a matrix $\mQ \in \Real^{n \times r}$ with orthonormal columns.
+Tensor decompositions \cite{KB09} provide powerful tools to represent and compress higher-order arrays.
+In this work, we focus on the \emph{symmetric rank-$r$ Tucker decomposition}.
+Applied to a $d$-th order symmetric tensor of size $n \times \ldots \times n$, it expresses the input using a symmetric core tensor $\tC\in\Real^{r \times \dots \times r}$ ($r \ll n$) and a matrix $\mQ \in \Real^{n \times r}$ with orthonormal columns.
 See \cref{fig: sym Tucker} for an \nolinebreak illustration.

 \emph{Symmetric tensors} abound in statistics as a means of representing higher-order moments and cumulants of a random vector.
-They are commonly used to analyze dependences in multivariate distributions \cite{C94,HO00,LMV002}, learn latent variable models via the method-of-moments \cite{ARDSM14,GHK15} and solve important signal processing problems \cite{C91,C98}, among many others.
+They are commonly used to analyze dependences in multivariate distributions \cite{C94,HO00,LMV002}, learn latent variable models via the method-of-moments \cite{ARDSM14,GHK15}, solve important signal processing problems \cite{C91,C98}, etc.

 In most cases, the exact moment of the ground-truth distribution is not available.
-The idea of moment estimation is to use the $d$-th order \emph{sample moment tensor} $\tMs$ instead.
-This is formed from data observations $\{\vx_1, \ldots, \vx_p\} \subseteq \Real^n$ of a random variable $\vx$ as
+The idea of moment estimation is to use the $d$-th order \emph{sample moment tensor}, denoted $\tMs$, instead.
+This is formed from observations $\{\vx_1, \ldots, \vx_p\} \subseteq \Real^n$ of a random variable $\vx$ as

-There is an urgent need for economical representations of $\tMs$, which otherwise takes $\O(n^d)$ space to store.
-Using the symmetric Tucker decomposition, one approximates $\tMs$ solely by determining the factor matrix $\mQ$, which takes just $rn$ memory space.
-(The core $\tC$ is a byproduct once $\mQ$ is identified, see \cref{rem:core}.)
-However, decomposing the moment still has upfront costs of $\O(pn^d)$ and $\O(n^d)$ to initially construct and store $\tMs$.
-For large data volumes $p$ and high dimensionalities $n$, we turn to \emph{implicit} (or \emph{tensor-free}) and \emph{streaming} strategies to escape such a prohibitive overhead.
+There is a need for economical representations of $\tMs$, which would otherwise take $\O(n^d)$ space to store.
+Using the symmetric Tucker decomposition, one approximates $\tMs$ solely by determining the rank-$r$ factor matrix $\mQ$, which takes just $rn$ memory space.
+(The core $\tC$ is a byproduct once $\mQ$ is identified; see \cref{rem:core}.)
+However, decomposing the sample moment still has upfront costs of $\O(pn^d)$ and $\O(n^d)$ to initially construct and store $\tMs$.
+For large data volumes $p$ and high dimensionalities $n$, we turn to \emph{implicit} (or \emph{tensor-free}) and \emph{streaming} strategies to escape such prohibitive overhead.